-Social media marketing (SMM) on sites like Facebook, Twitter, Stumbleupon and Digg has exploded in the past year.
+Social media marketing (SMM) has exploded on sites like Facebook, Twitter, Stumbleupon and Digg.
 But what exactly is it?
 And what’s in it for you?
 Let social media marketing expert and the man behind Magnetic Web Content, Lyndon Antcliff, gently introduce you to the subject and perhaps change your marketing life.

 It doesn’t matter if the flash mob idea was planned by professional marketers or happened ‘organically’.
 The original advert inspired it, people loved it enough to travel across the country to take part, and Facebook allowed it to go viral.
 Oh, and T-Mobile got a lot of cheap marketing.
 Everybody was happy (even the policemen were smiling).